jbossdemocentral/jdg-labs/lab-guides/lab1-guide.md

 			return cache.values();
 		}

-1. Change the create method to look like this:
+1. Change the insert method to look like this:

 		public void insert(Task task) {
 			if(task.getCreatedOn()==null) {